Close

 Visa Requirements and Processing Times

-Most visitors to Bermuda do not require a visa for stays up to 90 days.
-US, UK, Canadian, and EU citizens need only a valid passport.
-Processing times for work permits range from 4-8 weeks during standard periods, extending to 10-12 weeks during peak season (April-October).
+Most visitors to Bermuda do not require a visa for stays up to 180 days.
+US, UK, and Canadian citizens do not require a visa for tourism, needing only a valid passport and proof of return or onward travel.
+Work permit processing times range from 6-12 weeks from the application date, with standard periods generally taking 6-8 weeks and peak season potentially extending to 10-12 weeks.

 Application Locations and Methods